NervanaSystems/ngraph/doc/sphinx/source/index.rst

 See the latest :doc:`project/release-notes`.

-nGraph is an open-source C++ library, compiler stack, and runtime accelerator for software engineering in the :abbr:`Deep Learning (DL)` ecosystem. nGraph simplifies development and makes it possible to design, write, compile, and deploy :abbr:`Deep Neural Network (DNN)`-based solutions that can be adapted and deployed across many frameworks and backends.
-A more detailed explanation, as well as a high-level overview, can be found on our project :doc:`project/about`.
+nGraph is an open-source C++ library, compiler stack, and runtime accelerator for software and neural network engineering within the :abbr:`Deep Learning (DL)` ecosystem. nGraph simplifies development and makes it possible to design, write, compile, and deploy :abbr:`Deep Neural Network (DNN)`-based solutions that can be adapted and deployed across many frameworks and backends.
+See our project :doc:`project/about` and `ecosystem`_ for more details.
-For more generalized discussion on the ecosystem, see the `ecosystem`_ document.

 .. figure:: graphics/ngcompiler-ecosystem.png
    :width: 650px